 Consider avoiding crowds, avoiding non-essential air travel, limiting close contact when you're out in public, and washing your hands often.
 Review more at CDC’s people at risk for serious illness from COVID-19.

-ENGLEWOOD MUNICIPAL COURT
+ENGLEWOOD MUNICIPAL COURT HAS RESUMED COURT SERVICES

 "CAFE 180 has made the decision to close our restaurant to the public to do our part in slowing the spread of the coronavirus; however, we are going to be making daily to go meals for anyone experiencing food insecurity.
 We will be handing out meals though our patio window at 11am starting on Saturday March 14th.
 Our intent is to offer this Monday-Saturday, beginning at 11." - Cafe 180.
 Learn more at https://cafe180.org/.